 Good moral character

-The meaning of good moral character for U.S. citizenship covers a wide variety of behavior.
+The meaning of good moral character for U.S. citizenship covers a wide variety of behaviors.
 Interface with law enforcement can have a significant impact on eligibility for citizenship.
 Even acts that do not result in convictions might impact moral character if they occurred during the statutory period required for good moral character.

 Review of file/issues for fraud or a mistake of law